Oxenford railway station

 Oxenford railway station was a railway station in Oxenford, Queensland, Australia.

 History

 In January 1904, a horse broke free near the station and was killed after being carried by the engine over the railway bridge.

-After a requests request for a weigh bridge by the Coomera Progress Association in 1907, one was promised by the Commissioner for Railways in 1922.
+After a request for a weigh bridge by the Coomera Progress Association in 1907, one was promised by the Commissioner for Railways in 1922.

 The Goods shed was damaged by fire in August 1922.

 The safe was stolen in August 1937, before being found submerged in a creek at Kingston.
 A 25 year old labourer was charged and later sentenced to three years imprisonment with hard labour.